owid/importers/README.md

 ## Overview

-OWID keeps a master Postgres database of all known data sets.
+OWID keeps a master MySQL database of all known data sets.
 Whilst some are manually added by researchers using the [grapher](https://github.com/owid/owid-grapher) admin interface, the bulk of the data comes from importing large external datasets, which is the focus of this repository.
 Datasets are often updated versions of older datasets; new versions do not overwrite old data, but are enabled with their own versioned `namespace`.
 This codebase also proposes which `grapher` charts should be updated to use data from a fresher dataset version.

 ## Rough convention